How to Establish Tax Residency in Cyprus

 In terms of forming a company, you’ll need to provide the following:

-• Name, ID/Passport number, birth dates, jobs, and addresses of the company’s directors, secretary and shareholders
+- Names, ID/Passport numbers, birth dates, jobs and addresses of the company’s directors, secretary and shareholders

-Once you have prepared these documents, the following steps are to:
+Once you have prepared these documents, the following steps are as follows:

 For EU and non-EU citizens, becoming a tax resident in Cyprus is the same process.
 However, EU citizens are not required to obtain special permits to live in Cyprus, while non-EU citizens need to obtain the correct visa and permit.